FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 !["Screenshot of the task management system built with Node-RED Dashboard 2.0"](./images/building-an-application-with-dashboard-2-task-management-system.gif
 "Screenshot of the task management system built with Node-RED Dashboard 2.0"){data-zoomable}

-Throughout this guide, we will be building a simple secure, and personalized Task management application that will allow users to create and view their tasks.
+Throughout this guide, we will be building a simple, secure, and personalized Task management application that will allow users to create and view their tasks.

 ### Building a Form to Submit Tasks